kubedb/docs/docs/setup/install/kubedb/openshift.md

 KubeDB supports OpenShift in three different ways.
 Pick the one that best matches your deployment workflow.

+## Get a Free License

+Download a FREE license from [AppsCode License Server](https://appscode.com/issue-license?p=kubedb) before you begin.
+You can also automate this from your CI/CD pipeline using the [offline license server](https://github.com/appscode/offline-license-server#offline-license-server).

 ## Option A: Standard KubeDB chart with OpenShift overrides

 The standard `kubedb` chart can be deployed on OpenShift by enabling the OpenShift distro flags.
 The `openshift` flag is also auto-detected when the cluster exposes the `project.openshift.io/v1` API, so you can leave it `false` and only switch the image flavor to UBI.